akhvorov/vgram/docs/source/about.rst

 At IMDb dataset classification dictionary of only 5000 vgrams reach better score then 75000 words (15 times smaller).

 In our experiments, we tested v-grams on three datasets: 20 News Groups, IMDb movie reviews, AG news.
-Bag-of-words, bag-of-vgrams, and bag-of-(words&vgrams) was compared.
+Bag-of-words, bag-of-vgrams, and bag-of-(words&vgrams) were compared.
 A text was normalized in the following way: all non-alphanumeric symbols were removed, then the text was converted to lower case.
 Experiments show that even small vgram dictionary extract additional information and significantly increase the score.